 - Sit all the way back; you want a small gap behind your knees, not pressure.

-- Stand up without rocking forward; if you have to “launch,” the seat is likely too low or too soft.
+- Stand up without rocking forward or pushing off hard; if you have to “launch,” the seat is probably too low, too deep, or too soft, which is why seat height matters.

 Construction and cushions: what actually drives lifespan